furkanakkurt1335/moodle_query/README.md

 # moodle_query

 This script automatically queries if Moodle class / grade pages changed after the last execution.
-The script is for Bogazici University Moodle accounts, but it can be modified for other universities.
+The script is for Boğaziçi University Moodle accounts, but it can be modified for other universities.

 It's just a one-file script, `query.py`.
 It needs Python.
 After that's satisfied, "requirements" should be satisfied, which can be done with running the command `pip install -r requirements.txt`.

 The credentials should be entered in the file `credentials.json`.
+The semester is stored in the `semester` variable, in the format `year1/year2-term` (e.g. `2022/2023-2`).

 Requirements: `bs4, requests`